Boys' High School & College (Allahabad, Uttar Pradesh): History

-Established in 1861, the school was founded and initially run by the Church of England.
-From 1898 to 1914, Boys' High School was affiliated to the University of Allahabad.
+The school was established in 1861 and a stamp of it was issued by the Indian government in 2013.

 Holy Trinity School

-In 1988, the Holy Trinity School located in Allengunj, was established as an annex of the Boys' High School & College.
-HTS's current headmaster is Lokmani Lal.
+In 1988, the Holy Trinity School (HTS) located in Allengunj, Prayagraj was established as an annex of the Boys' High School & College by A. T. Flynn (principal of BHS from 1967-1988) to meet the growing demand for quality education.The school consists of classes from Playway to eighth standard.
+HTS's current headmistress is Reena Mandal.